In collaboration with La Vieille Usine de l’Anse-à-Beaufils

 Graduated of the UQAM School of Theater, Chloé Barshee has many stage experiences.
 She is cofounder of the Collectif Grande Surface, with whom she presents the pieces Et quand vient le silence at the Théâtre La Chapelle in 2015 and L’Éternité en temps réel presented at the Festival Phénoména in 2018.
 Chloé is also cofounder of the Théâtre Everest, creator of Batârdes.
 In 2017, she interpreted the role of Adsila in Molière, Shakespeare et moi, presented at the Théâtre du Rideau Vert.
 She participates in a reading of the play Les Belles Sœurs and the play L’amour au 21e siècle (selon Wikihow), directed by Véronique Pascal and performed at the ZH Festival.
 We also saw her in Nous serons éternels staging by Patrick R. Lacharité presented at the Théâtre Lachapelle.
 In 2020, she was in a theatrical production Guide d’éducation sexuelle pour le nouveau millénaire (Théâtre Denise-Pelletier) as well as Splendide jeunesse (Théâtre aux Écuries).
 We can see her on television in the Épidémie series, broadcast on TVA in 2020.

-Jade Barshee, self-taught and versatile actress, has passed through Saint-Hyacinthe, Omnibus, Les Ateliers Danielle Fichaud, Studio 303 and is also responsible for communications at Festival Accès Asie.
+Jade Barshee, self-taught and versatile actress, has passed through Saint-Hyacinthe, Omnibus, Les Ateliers Danielle Fichaud, Studio 303 and was also responsible for communications at Festival Accès Asie.
 She is the co-founder of Théâtre Everest and the author of their first original creation Bâtardes.
 The piece was presented at MAI (Montréal, arts interculturels) and on tour in cultural centers in Montreal and the surrounding area.
 We could see her in SEX(E) at the Théâtre La Risée, in Soleil d’Artifice and 2h14 at Art Neuf, then at the Festival Plein la rue, in the Indiscrétions publiques tour parks in Montreal and in Le Confessionnal a play theater for teenagers on tour in secondary schools.
 On screen, she takes part in the documentary La fin des terres by Loïc Darses and she plays Ms. Tran in the series L’effet secondaire on Radio-Canada.
 We can also see her in the web series La loi c’est la loi and Je voudrais qu’on m’efface.

 Flutist originally from Japan, Yuki Isami discovered music at the age of four through the piano.
 After receiving first prizes from the Toho College of Drama and Music in Tokyo and the Montreal Conservatory of Music, she now pursues a career as a flutist.
 She has participated in numerous international festivals and performed in various orchestras including the Metropolitan Orchestra of Montreal and the Quebec Symphony Orchestra.
 At the same time, she worked on various projects to promote Japanese music and culture in Canada with instruments such as the shinobue, the koto or the shamisen.
 She has notably arranged and performed the show Japanese Music: Branches and Roots and TSUKI a musical and visual tale.